 Depending on the size, weight, and traveling speed of a truck, the injuries resulting from the accident can have lifelong repercussions on the victim’s life.
 Some common injuries after a truck accident include:

 - Broken bones

 The Law Offices of Maloney & Campolo can help you recover compensation to cover for medical bills, rehabilitation costs, lost wages due to time away from work, and other expenses incurred due to the injuries you suffered in the accident.

-Schedule a Free Case Consultation to Get Started
+Schedule a Free Case Consultation With Our Truck Accident Attorney

 “So thankful for law offices of Maloney & Campolo.
 I really appreciate everything Mr. Maloney did for me and my family.
 God Bless you” -Rodolfo Vega